 Return Addresses

-Your return address should go on the back flap of the main envelope or the upper-left corner of an outer mailing envelope if you’re using double envelopes.
-Keep it simple and clear, just your names and street address are perfect.
-It’s one of those design moments where less truly looks better.
+Your return address belongs on the back flap of the main envelope, or the upper left corner of the outer envelope if you're using the double envelope style.
+Keep it to just your names and street address.
+No titles, no extra lines.
+This is one of those places where restraint actually looks more expensive.

 Final Check Before Mailing

-When you work with me, I’ll help you format and print your envelopes with a professional finish that matches your invitation suite.
-Book your free planning session and let’s make every detail perfect—starting with your envelopes.
+When you work with me, I'll help you format and print your envelopes with a finish that matches the rest of your suite.
+Book your free planning session and let's make every detail perfect, starting with your envelopes.